What is street trading?

 If you are granted street trading consent, it will allow you to trade at a specific location, at specific times of day.

-An application window of 6 weeks is open from 1 December 2021 for consents for 2022 to 2023 to commence at the earliest from 1 April 2022.
-Any applications will be considered under the new Street Trading Policy 2020.
-From 1 April 2021 we will be issuing new annual and occasional consents.
+An application window of 6 weeks is open from 1 February 2023 for consents for 2023 to 2024 to commence at the earliest from 1 April 2023.
+Any applications will be considered under the Street Trading Policy.
+We will be issuing new annual and occasional consents.

 You must always be able to show your current consent form if asked by the police, an authorised council officer, or a representative of another statutory body.